Sunday Morning Schedule at the Fellowship:

 The Sunday program has many elements in common with Judeo-Christian worship services, including singing (hymns from our hymnal as well songs in a variety of styles), readings, stories, prayers and meditations, and a preached sermon.
 Since we are a lay-led congregation, our Sunday sermons vary from week to week.

 Services begin at 11 a.m. on Sunday with the chiming of bells and a musical prelude.
 We then light a Chalice, the symbol of our Unitarian Universalist faith.

 There is often a story time for all ages each Sunday.
 The story (or skit, or video, or activity) may be drawn a variety of sources including scripture of the world’s religions, children’s books, folk tales and myths from around the world.

-Each week we sing (and sign) Spirit of Life, a short hymn that encompasses our Unitarian Universalist values.
+Each week we sing a short centering hymn that encompasses our Unitarian Universalist values.

 The sermon is usually preceded by related readings and helps us think about big ideas, reflect on how to live in accordance with our values, and encourage us on the human journey for truth and meaning.

 We socialize afterwards in the foyer at coffee hour.